danadria/danadria.github.io/_pages/about.md

 🎓 Academic Background
 ======

 I'm curious and love learning new things.
-By training, I am a data scientist and statistician.
+I am a data scientist and statistician.
 I also hold a psychology degree and have a background in natural language processing and explainable AI.
 I am solution-oriented and syncretist in my choice of methods.
 I often look over the disciplinary hedge to find solutions that work and enable succesful deployment of AI.

 📍 Affiliations